SeenSeens/giangiao/wp-content/plugins/shortcoder/readme.txt

 [More Screenshots](https://www.aakashweb.com/wordpress-plugins/shortcoder/)

 == Changelog ==

+= 4.5 =
+* Fix: Copy shortcode box having incorrect width.
+* Fix: Codemirror has been updated to latest version.

 = 4.4 =
 * New: Insert shortcode automatically adds "closing tag" if the shortcode has enclosed content parameter.